||1 week ago|

 The full documentation for firmware options, payload decoders and programming can be found at attno.de

-This is the Work in Progress Repository for ATTNode v3 compatible firmware.
+This is the code repository for ATTNode v3 compatible firmware.
 At the moment it supports LoRa communication using OTAA and a BME280 or SHT21 sensor, as well as deep sleep between measurements.

 It is possible to change the sending interval via Downlink-Packets at runtime.
-The time between Transmits is specified in minutes (or more exactly, 64 Second intervals) and has to be sent as a 2 byte value, which will be interpreted as an uint. so for example 0x0001 means 1 Minute, 0x0002 means 2 Minutes and so on.
+Downlinks for setting the transmit interval have to be sent on port 1.
+The time between Transmits is specified in minutes (or more exactly, 64 Second intervals) and as a 2 byte value, which will be interpreted as an uint.
+So for example 0x0001 means 1 Minute, 0x0002 means 2 Minutes and so on.
 Sending 0xFFFF resets the value to the compiled in default.

 Parts of this code where kindly provided by @shempe